Magnetic penetration depth in topological superconductors: Effect of Majorana surface states and application for UTe$_2$: Concluding remarks

-Furthermore, in Sec.~\ref{sec:majorana}, we have demonstrated that when the penetration depth at $T=0$, $\lambda(0)$, is comparable to the superconducting coherence length $\xi$, Majorana surface states significantly contribute to the paramagnetic current.
-As a result, the temperature dependence of the magnetic penetration depth deviates from that of bulk superconducting states.
-In the $A_u$ pairing state, the Majorana surface cone causes the $T^3$ power-law behavior of the penetration depth for both the (100) and (010) surfaces.
-The other pairing states ($B_{1u}$, $B_{2u}$, and $B_{3u}$) exhibit anisotropic magnetic responses, implying that the contributions of Majorana Fermi arcs to the paramagnetic current depend on the direction of the current flow.
-Majorana Fermi arcs significantly contribute to the paramagnetic current along their dispersive direction, while their impact is minimal for the current flow along the dispersionless direction.
-As a result, the penetration depth exhibits anisotropic power-law behavior, such as $\Delta \lambda (T)\propto T^2$ for the screening current along the dispersive direction of Majorana Fermi arcs and $\Delta \lambda (T)\propto T^3$ for that along the dispersionless direction.
-Therefore, in low-$\kappa$ type-II superconductors, the signals of Majorana surface states may be detectable through penetration depth measurements.
+Then, we have discussed the exponents of the penetration depth based on the full numerical calcualtions of the effective tight-binding model for UTe$_2$.
+In the $A_u$ pairing state, the Majorana surface cone causes the $T^3$ power-law behavior of the penetration depth for both the (100) and (010) surfaces. {The (100) and (010) surfaces in $B_{1u}$ state show anisotropic magnetic responses.
+This is attributed to the existence of the Majorana arcs which are not terminated and extends across the surface Brillouin zone.
+For the (100) surface in the $B_{2u}$ state and the (010) surface in the $B_{3u}$ state, the existence of terminated Majorana arcs ensures the robust $n=2$ exponent in any current directions.
+All these behaviors in the $B_{1u}$, $B_{2u}$, and $B_{3u}$ states are consistent with the results obtained from the power-counting arguments in a single-band system.} Therefore, in low-$\kappa$ type-II superconductors, the signals of Majorana surface states may be detectable through penetration depth measurements.
 As $\kappa$ increases and approaches the type-II limit, however, the effect of Majorana surface states on the paramagnetic current becomes weaker, and the temperature dependence of the magnetic penetration depth is governed by quasiparticle excitations in the bulk pairing states instead of surface states.
 In this limit, the quasiparticles around nodal points and the inter-orbital effect play a key role in determining the electromagnetic response.